-The Great Backyard Bird Count (GBBC) is a free, fun, and easy event.
-GBBC is a collaboration between the National Audubon Society and the Cornell Lab of Ornithology.
-Anyone can take part in the GBBC, from beginning bird watchers to experts.
-You can participate from your backyard, around your neighborhood, or a local park, anywhere in the world.
-Recently, more than 160,000 participants submitted their bird observations online, creating the largest instantaneous snapshot of global bird populations ever recorded.
+Audubon Great Backyard Bird Count (GBBC).
+The Great Backyard Bird Count (GBBC) is a collaboration between the National Audubon Society and the Cornell Lab of Ornithology.
+Anyone can take part in the GBBC, from beginning bird watchers to experts from anywhere in the world (your backyard, neighborhood, or local park).
+How to participate in GBBC:

 - The GBBC is held Friday-Monday over President’s Day Weekend.